 4) The public school system is anti-Bible and anti-Christ in their policy (for the most part) – From not allowing student Bible groups, to not allowing students to pray, to not allowing students to evangelize, to not allowing students to wear clothing with Christians messages on them, etc. This problem has been well documented and continues to this day.
 The ramifications? – Schools have to have metal detectors, locker searches, etc. Instead of the worst problem in school being cutting in line, sticking your chewing gum under the desk or passing notes during class, we now have violence, teen pregnancy and drugs.

 At home, my children get to read their Bibles and pray all they want.
 We have “Bible time” each day, as a family.
 We teach them the Bible all throughout the day, as we have “teachable moments” in life.
 They ask questions about the Bible and we are able to answer the questions for them.
 They are also disciplined when they do wrong and rewarded when they do right.
-When we take trips to the store, they wear Gospel shirts and hats (from our friends at Preaching Gear) and pass out Gospel Tracts.
+When we take trips to the store, they wear Gospel shirts and hats (we make them, check them out at SHIRTS & HATS) and pass out Gospel Tracts.

 Some people say that we should send our Christian children to school, in order to be “missionaries” or sort.
 First, all of our “school age” children are not Christians yet.
 Secondly, I would see that more as sending sheep into a pack of wolves, then sending missionaries to a mission field.
 If we sent them to school, they would be constantly bombarded with lies about the Bible and Christianity.
 I want them to learn about the Bible and our faith from a proper source and proper understanding.
 At home, they have a good environment in which to learn the truths of the Scripture.